koiti-yano/vars2/README.md

 # vars2
 **Vector Autoregression Models (a modified version of vars)**

-The package vars by Bernhard Pfaff is a perfect tool for time series analysis, and many reseaechers and practitioners on the area love it in the past 18 years.
-I also love it so much.
+The package vars by Bernhard Pfaff is an excellent tool for time series analysis, and many researchers and practitioners in the field have loved it for the past 18 years.
+I also hold it in high regard.

-Recently, I found that many reseaechers and practitioners prefer tibble than ts and ggplot2 than base-plot.
-To solve the problem, I am planning to modify the vars for using tibble and ggplot2.
-Now I'm calling the modified version of vars vars2.
+Recently, I’ve noticed that many researchers and practitioners prefer tibble over ts and ggplot2 over base plot.
+To address this preference, I am planning to modify vars to utilize tibble and ggplot2.
+The modified version of vars is now being referred to as vars2.